Care Manager Visa Sponsorship Jobs in Pennsylvania

 Which visa types are most common for care manager roles in Pennsylvania?

-The H-1B is the most common visa for care managers who hold a qualifying bachelor's degree in nursing, social work, or a related health field.
+The H-1B visa is the most common visa for care managers who hold a qualifying bachelor's degree in nursing, social work, or a related health field.
 Registered nurses may also qualify under the EB-3 immigrant visa category through employer-sponsored green card petitions.
 Canadian and Mexican nationals with eligible credentials can explore the TN visa, which covers certain healthcare occupations without a lottery.

 Which cities in Pennsylvania have the most care manager sponsorship jobs?